BeatriceLH/Insitu-Micro-Sea-Ice-GUI/README.md

 - A working installation of `simple_pyspin`
 - A FLIR / Point Grey USB3 or GigE camera
-- An Arduino connected via serial (COM3 by default)
+- An Arduino connected via serial

 Use the interface to:
 ----------